On this page

 #- Submitting an unsigned form.

-- Using a stamped or typewritten name instead of an actual signature is a common mistake.
+- Using a stamped or typewritten name instead of an actual signature.

-- Neglecting to submit a complete English translation for documents written in a foreign language.
+- Neglecting to include a complete English translation for documents written in a foreign language.

 - Submitting a form with missing pages or from a different form edition.